GoodVibesVR/goodvibes.client/README.md

 * You're now ready to vibe!

 ## Help and support
-Are you having issues, just want to support the project with ideas or just want to hang out?
+Are you having issues?
+Just want to support or contribute the project?
+Just want to hang out?

 Please head over to our [Discord](https://discord.gg/R2tTCB7MNC).

 ## Flow diagram
 Our application design allows us to make many kinds of integrations.
 Below is a few sequence diagrams over how integrations can look.